Akirozen/microservice-react-node/README.md

 # microservice-react-node
- Microservices with React and Node Course
+experimenting with microservices using NodeJS and React